 #8 The Skunk Dolphin

 You didn’t expect to visit Antarctica without encountering some animals with dubious titles, did you?
-But don’t worry; these dolphins aren’t named that way because of their stench.
+But don’t worry – these dolphins are not given this name because of their stench.
 The Skunk Dolphin looks like miniature killer whales, and their color patterns give them the appearance of a skunk.

 We’re not exactly sure if they do any aquarium-style tricks for people on Antarctic trips.
 But it’s definitely worthwhile seeing them playfully swim after fish, in pods (packs) as they always do.
 Keep your cameras at the ready!